apache/jena/jena-rdfconnection/Documentation.md

 ## Graph Store Protocol

-The <a href="http://www.w3.org/TR/sparql11-http-rdf-update/">SPARQL Graph Store Protocol</a> is a set of operations to work on whole graphs in a dataset.
+The <a href="http://www.w3.org/TR/sparql11-http-rdf-update/">SPARQL Graph Store Protocol</a> (GSP) is a set of operations to work on whole graphs in a dataset.
 It provides a standardised way to manage the data in a dataset.

 The operations are to fetch a graph, set the RDF data in a graph,